 I have spent years perfecting what we use in our kitchen and simplifying to things that are neutral and fit our style and life.
 Mind you, I cook and entertain A LOT and more than the normal person so I will need a few more things than you might but my hope is this will recommend some great tools to you and let you know you don’t always need the fanciest thing on the market but just the one that works well for the everyday cook.

-I also want to say, that I have suggested pieces and items below but I beg you first to take this list and go to a local kitchen store you love in your town.
+I also want to say, that I have suggested pieces and items below but I beg you first to take this list and go to a local kitchen store you love in your town to find these kitchen essentials.
 Spend time hunting on trips and so on for these items if you have the chance to.
 It will make them mean more and create a beautiful feeling to your kitchen.
 Many local artisans carry kitchen staples especially serving pieces in particular so go support them don’t click these links unless you just want to see.
 I would beg you rather to go find them somewhere close to your doorstep.

 Finally, I also have things for kids.
 Now that Hayes is older I want him to learn what it is to use plates and cups that aren’t plastic.
 He seems to do well with them at the age of 2.5 and knock on wood nothing has broken.
 So we usually opt for these types of things for now though I am suggesting other options that worked well for us during the learning phases and first foods.